dougeby/IntuneDocs/intune/email-settings-ios.md

 # Email profile settings for iOS devices - Intune

 In Microsoft Intune, you can create and configure email to connect to an email server, choose how users authenticate, use S/MIME for encryption, and more.

 This article lists and describes all the email settings available for devices running iOS.
-You can create a device configuration profile to push or deploy email settings to your iOS devices.
+You can create a device configuration profile to push or deploy these email settings to your iOS devices.

 ## Email settings